danmed/KODIBrowser/README.md

 Description :

-Allows the browser of Movies and TVShows via the Kodi MySQL database.
+Allows the browsing of Movies and TVShows via the Kodi MySQL database.

+# Features :
+* Browse movies by Recently Added, Genre, Rating, Year, Name (All limited to 30 random results)
-Play movie on desired Kodi front end (not working for TV yet)
+* Play movie on desired Kodi front end (not working for TV yet)

-Watch trailers
+* Watch trailers
+* Browse TV Shows by name or Recently Added
+* Browse individual episodes

-Coming Soon :
+# Coming Soon :

-Individual Episode Browsing
+* Play Episodes on Desired Kodi front end.

-Prereqs :
+# Prereqs :

-PHP5
+* PHP5

-MySQL
+* MySQL

-For Krypton (DB Version 107) MySQL installs ONLY!
+* For Krypton (DB Version 107) MySQL installs ONLY!

+# Instructions
 Point config.inc.php to your MySQL database and put in your tmdb and tvdb API keys

 Index.php - returns last 30 entries added to DB